shalvah/clara/README.md

 ```

 ## Showing only your app's output.
 Imagine your app includes another app that uses Clara.
-By default, the output from all apps would be shown.
+By default, the output from all apps will be shown.
 You can turn off output for all apps but yours by calling `->only()`.

 ```php
 // SHow only output from mymainapp